Figures published from the US are showing 70% of head and neck cancers are due to the human papilloma virus also known as HPV.

-So what is HPV?
-Human papilloma virus is a group of viruses that affect the skin and moist membranes lining your body.
+So, what is HPV?
+Human papillomavirus is a group of viruses that affect the skin and moist membranes lining your body.
 It is contracted during sexual intercourse and skin-to-skin contact of the genital areas.
 This also includes kissing.

-When HPV is contracted by mouth it affects the oropharynx (the middle part of the throat), Studies have shown you are 250 times more likely to develop head and neck cancer if you have contracted the virus.
+When HPV is contracted by mouth, it affects the oropharynx (the middle part of the throat).
+Studies have shown you are 250 times more likely to develop head and neck cancer if you have contracted the virus.

 Since the extremely high numbers of cases being recorded in the UK people are now being urged to seek the injection as soon as possible.